TomSeldon/StubHub/README.md

 # StubHub PHP API

-A small PHP library for accessing to StubHub API.
+A small PHP library for accessing the StubHub API.

 For more information about the StubHub API, visit: http://stubhubapi.stubhub.com/